 In tune with Geiser’s

+module.
+As noted above, the REPL’s prompt tells you the name of the

 current module.
-As noted above, the REPL’s prompt tells you the name of

-the current module.
-To switch to a different one, you can use the
+To switch to a different one, you can use the command

-You’ll notice that Geiser simply uses a couple of meta-commands provided
+notice that Geiser simply uses a couple of meta-commands provided by

 ,enter in Racket), and that it doesn’t even